 Art work from the exhibition - From Birth till Death: Scrolled Life Stories - credit Horniman Museum and Gardens

 The moving life stories of some of the capital's most vulnerable people is being presented in an art exhibition at the Horniman Museum and Gardens from Saturday 5 December 2020 to Sunday 14 March 2021.

-The exhibition, From Birth till Death: Scrolled Life Stories, is the final stage of a collaborative art project between the museum's Community Learning Team, artist R.M.
+The exhibition, From Birth till Death: Scrolled Life Stories, which is now available to view online due to the national lockdown, is the final stage of a collaborative art project between the museum's Community Learning Team, artist R.M.
 Sánchez-Camus (Marcelo) and organisations including Guy's and St Thomas' Health Inclusion Team and St Christopher's Hospice in Sydenham.

 More than 40 painted scrolls will be featured including the life stories of asylum seekers and refugees who are supported by the Health Inclusion Team at an asylum seekers’ hostel.